emad-siddiq/cats/README.md

 1. Install [Docker](https://docs.docker.com/engine/install/) and [Python](https://www.python.org/downloads/) on your local machine.

-2. From the repo root run  `docker compose up -d`.
+2. Clone this repo and from the root run  `docker compose up -d`.
 This will start a postgres container and expose it on `localhost:5432`.

 3. `cd` to the `backend` folder.